MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-release-notes-for-appv-for-windows.md

 ## Server files not deleted after new App-V Server installation

 If you uninstall the App-V 5.0 SP1 Server and then install the App-V Server, the installation fails, the wrong version of the Management server is installed, and an error message is returned.
-The issue occurs because the Server files are not being deleted when you uninstall App-V 5.0 SP1, so the installation process does an upgrade instead of a new installation.
+The issue occurs because the Server files aren't being deleted when you uninstall App-V 5.0 SP1, so the installation process does an upgrade instead of a new installation.

 **Workaround**: Delete this registry key before you start installing App-V: